 Soft infrastructure is the services required to maintain the economic, health, and social needs of a population.

 ANNEX II.
-WCDS Resource Material
+WCDF Resource Material

 A collection of national good practices of CD support and other CD resource material is made available on the WMO website: (Link to the appropriate webpage will be made available here once the material is available in the site)